Part Two — The Trollbriar

 “Yeah, none for me, either,” Landen, the cleric, says.
 “You know I took a vow to–”

 “One ale then,” Drago growls, staring hard at the cleric.
 “No. Just bring the three.
 I’ll drink them all myself.”

 Turning back to the Companions’ table, Drago says, “Your tavern, eh?
 Didn’t realize you lot were in the restaurant business.
 Ah, probably, just as well,” he rumbles, “as adventurers, you’re second rate.”

 Growling, Jake starts to push his chair back and stand, but Scarlet holds out an arm.

 “Actually, tavern management is far more difficult than generally assumed,” says Mathos.
 “Competition is fierce, the margins are small.”
-He chuckles.
+He clicks his tongue as though chastising a misinformed pupil.
 “There’s actually much more to it than simply ordering some kegs of ale, a few sacks of potatoes to cut up for frying, and hiring servers to–”